 4. Do I get credit for the time I spend on suspension awaiting trial?

 You cannot get credit for the time you spend on suspension while awaiting trial.
 While you are awaiting trial, your license is suspended pursuant to the Alberta Administrative License Suspension (AALS) Program.
-If you are convicted at trial, the AALS suspension comes to an end because you have dealt with your criminal charges.
-The Criminal Code driving disqualification is a separate prohibition that does not come into effect until you are found guilty of, or plead guilty to, the impaired driving charges you face.
-This means that regardless of how long your license was suspended under the AALS awaiting trial, this time cannot be credited towards the Criminal Code driving disqualification to which you will be subjected if you are convicted.
+If you are convicted at trial, the pre-trial AALS suspension comes to an end, and the post conviction AALS suspension begins.
+Moreover, there is also a Criminal Code driving disqualification that results from a conviction, which is a separate prohibition that does not come into effect until you are found guilty of, or plead guilty to, the impaired driving charges you face.
+This means that regardless of how long your license was suspended under the AALS awaiting trial, this time cannot be credited towards the Criminal Code driving disqualification to which you will be subjected if you are found guilty or convicted.

 5. How soon can I get my licence back if I win my DUI?